 Finally, recall that we have assumed that the marginal consumption response out of first-period government transfers (i.e. negative taxes) is the same as that out of first period income earned through labor supply.
-Theoretically, this follows if consumption and labor are additively separable in household utility, as will be assumed in Section 6.
-Empirically, the documented cross-sectional patterns in MPCs in response to tax transfers are similar to those we uncover using employment shocks, suggesting that this assumption is not driving the patterns we uncover below (see Parker, Souleles, Johnson, and McClelland (2013); Fagereng, Holm, and Natvik (2019)).23
+Theoretically, this follows if consumption and labor are additively separable in household utility, as we have assumed.
+Empirically, the documented cross-sectional patterns in MPCs in response to tax transfers are similar to those we uncover using employment shocks, suggesting that this assumption is not driving the patterns we uncover below (see Parker, Souleles, Johnson, and McClelland (2013); Fagereng, Holm, and Natvik (2019)).